-- 18. A document is exempt under section 38: - (a) If there is an enactment in force;
+- 17. A document is exempt under section 38: - (a) if there is an enactment in force; - (b) that applies specifically to the kind of information contained in the documents requested by an applicant; and - (c) the enactment must prohibit persons, referred to in the enactment, from disclosing specific kinds of information whether absolutely or subject to exceptions or qualifications.

-- (b) that applies specifically to the kind of information contained in the documents requested by an applicant; and - (c) the enactment must prohibit persons, referred to in the enactment, from disclosing specific kinds of information whether absolutely or subject to exceptions or qualifications. - 19.
-For section 38 to apply to an enactment, it must be formulated with such precision that it specifies the actual information sought to be withheld. - 20.
-As stated above, the Agency relies on section 38 of the FOI Act in conjunction with sections 191(1) and 209(1) of the CYF Act. - 21.
-In conducting my review, I have also considered the application of section 41 of the CYF Act. - 22.
-Section 41 of the CYF Act provides:
+- 18. For section 38 to apply to an enactment, it must be formulated with such precision that it specifies the actual information sought to be withheld. - 19.
+As stated above, the Agency relies on section 38 of the FOI Act in conjunction with sections 191(1) and 209(1) of the CYF Act. - 20.
+Section 191 of the CYF Act provides: